 - Vietnam is deceptively large.
 Don’t try to see everything — it’s better to focus on North or South Vietnam depending on your family’s interests and travel time.

-- Choose slower travel over rushing from Hanoi to Ho Chi Minh City.
-Families get more out of 2–3 destinations than trying to tick off the whole country in one trip.
+- You get more out of 2–3 destinations than you do from trying to tick off the whole country in one trip with kids.

 Top Things to Do in Vietnam with Kids